dtudk/pythonsupport-page/docs/install/macos/automated.rst

      conda install -c conda-forge python=3.11 dtumathtools uncertainties -y

-If you are still having trouble or have any questions please do not hesitate visiting us at our office hours, or contact us via email or Discord.
+If you are still having trouble or have any questions please do not hesitate to visit us at our office hours, or contact us via email or Discord.
 More information can be found at our :ref:`homepage <reach-us-reference>`.